seleuco/xpectrum/trunk/readme.txt

 PLAYING A GAME
 --------------

-The emulator will works full speed in iPhone 3G in landscape or portrait mode (depends on frameskip & contention options), with mono or stereo sound between 11025-44100Hz.
+The emulator will works full speed in iPhone 3G in landscape or portrait mode (depends on frames emulated and contention options), with mono or stereo sound between 11025-44100Hz.
 Both beeper and AY chip are supported.

 Button layout:

-Stick, A,B,X,Y,L,R -> programmable with the virtual keyboard.
+Stick, A,B,X,Y,L,R -> programmable with the virtual keyboard (not from the touch keyboard).
 In joystick emulation B button is assigned as joy fire button.

-SELECT -> access to the config menu
+SELECT (called "m2" in iPhone) -> access to the config menu

-START -> show the virtual keyboard
+START (called "m1" in iPhone)-> show the virtual keyboard

 VIRTUAL KEYBOARD